pudding-tech/mikane/README.md

     npm run dev
     ```

-Option B - use this method if you only want to work with the frontend (database will be automatically set up, and backend will be non-editable):
+Option B - use this method if you only want to work with the frontend (a database will be automatically set up, and the backend will be non-editable):
-1. Create .env file and populate required variables:
+1. Create a `.env` file and populate the required variables:
      - Choose `POSTGRES_USER` and `POSTGRES_PASSWORD` values for the database setup, and ensure these values are reflected in `DB_USER` and `DB_PASSWORD`, respectively.
      - The remaining database variables should be set as follows: `DB_HOST=db`, `DB_PORT=5432`, and `DB_DATABASE=mikane`.